 Bavaria forms the largest "Land" or state within Germany.
 The capital is Munich.
-Over 12 million people live in Bavaria.
+Nearly 13 million people live in Bavaria.
 There are airports near Nuremberg and Munich.

 Bavaria is well connected by train, with some routes (such as Munich to Nuremberg) much quicker by train than by car.